bhupencoD3/cv-classification-backbones/README.md

-# 🖼️ CV Classification Backbones
+# CV Classification Backbones

 A hands-on learning repository implementing **classic and modern image classification backbones** from scratch in both **PyTorch** and **TensorFlow**.
 The goal of this repo is to build a solid understanding of how popular computer vision architectures are structured, trained, and compared across frameworks.

 ---

-## 📂 Current Contents
+## Repository Contents

 * **LeNet/**